Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 3 Januari 2025 02.18.51 UTC
+- WIB: Jumat, 3 Januari 2025 03.25.38 UTC
-- WITA: Jumat, 3 Januari 2025 03.18.51 UTC
+- WITA: Jumat, 3 Januari 2025 04.25.38 UTC
-- WIT: Jumat, 3 Januari 2025 04.18.51 UTC
+- WIT: Jumat, 3 Januari 2025 05.25.38 UTC

 Kutipan Inspiratif:
-"I don't care what the haters and naysayers say.
-If they make jokes about me, I'll laugh because they'll probably be funny."
+"Nature is so powerful, so strong.
+Capturing its essence is not easy - your work becomes a dance with light and the weather.
+It takes you to a place within yourself."

-Kategori: funny
+Kategori: nature